 No comment was received by any individual or entity that the current or proposed Commissioner District favored or disfavored any racial group or political party.
 Nor has any such complaint been received by the District since the Commissioner District Boundaries were last established in 2017.

-The Commissioner District Boundaries below coincide with existing recognized natural boundaries and, to the extent possible, preserve existing communities of related and mutual interests.
+The Commissioner District Boundaries above coincide with existing recognized natural boundaries and, to the extent possible, preserve existing communities of related and mutual interests.
 These boundaries, where possible, follow highways, roadways, section lines, and neighborhoods.